-- b) Commitment to buy out non-controlling interests (minority interests), entered into at the time of business combinations, if minorities do not retain current access to profits. - The anticipated acquisition method is applied: the deferred payment for the buyout commitment is recognised as a liability for the present value of the option's exercise price.
-Goodwill is calculated taking into account the total percentage including the commitment to buy out the non-controlling interests. - c) Commitment to buy out non-controlling interests (minority interests), entered into at the time of business combinations, if minorities retain current access to profits d) Acquisition of non-controlling interests (minority interests), agreed on after business combinations For an additional acquisition of shares in an entity that is already controlled, the difference between the acquisition price of the shares and the additional consolidated equity interest acquired is recognised in equity attributable to owners of the parent, while keeping the consolidated value of the subsidiary's identifiable assets and liabilities, including goodwill, unchanged.
+- c) Commitment to buy out non-controlling interests (minority interests), entered into at the time of business combinations, if minorities retain current access to profits - The deferred payment for the buyout commitment is recognised as a liability for the present value of the option's exercise price.
+Subsequent changes in the value of the commitment are recognised in equity attributable to owners of the parent. - d) Acquisition of non-controlling interests (minority interests), agreed on after business combinations For an additional acquisition of shares in an entity that is already controlled, the difference between the acquisition price of the shares and the additional consolidated equity interest acquired is recognised in equity attributable to owners of the parent, while keeping the consolidated value of the subsidiary's identifiable assets and liabilities, including goodwill, unchanged.